 And, I’m sure we don’t need to tell you that naturally, stress and lack of sleep can throw our entire bodies off balance, leading to breakouts, puffiness and deep, dark circles.
 The best ways to bring jet-lagged skin back to life (aside from plenty of water, rest, and eating well, of course) is with gentle exfoliation to brighten dull tone and withdraw toxins from the pores and delivering your skin a surge of hydration.
 These sleeping masks will nourish your skin overnight while you catch up on rest so you can wake up feeling and looking fresh.

-This clay-based face mask contains a cocktail of different skin-reviving ingredients, including AHA’s to exfoliate, vitamins A, B, C & E to brighten, and collagen to restore moisture after a long (and drying) flight.
-The clay base works to draw out impurities from the pores, which is key after being trapped on plane with re-circulated air and plenty of airborne bacteria, particles and well, germs.
-Unlike many clay-based face masks, Pur’s clarifies and cleanses the pores without over-drying thanks the addition of anti-aging ingredients.
+The clay base works to draw out impurities from the pores, which is key after being trapped on a plane with re-circulated air and plenty of airborne bacteria, particles, and well, germs.
+Unlike many clay-based face masks, Pur’s clarifies and cleanses the pores without over-drying thanks to the addition of anti-aging ingredients.

-This two-in-one mask and scrub gently exfoliates the skin without over-drying or causing tightness.
-It’s a stellar option for post-plane skin care because it’s infused with manuka honey, which is known for having all natural antibacterial properties, which will help remove buildup accrued during your travels and leave the skin looking taut and polished — not dry and irritated.
+This mask is a stellar option for post-plane skincare because it’s infused with manuka honey, which is known for having all-natural antibacterial properties, which will help remove buildup accrued during your travels and leave the skin looking taut and polished rather than dry and irritated.
 Many scrubs can be harsh and abrasive, making them a no-no for sensitive skin, but this organic mask is infused with soothing ingredients like aloe vera and walnut, so it’s safe for reactive and irritated skin.